 Instructor for EDUC 2610 & 4980

-Alex is the Assistant Director of the Intergroup Dialogue Project at Cornell University.
-He completed his MA in Germanic Studies at Cornell, where he is ABD in the graduate program.
+Alex completed his MA in Germanic Studies at Cornell, where he is ABD in the graduate program.
 Alex’s theoretical interests include critical race, gender, queer, and postcolonial studies with a focus on the role of state and institutional bureaucracies in enforcing social norms.
 As an undergraduate and graduate student, Alex studied French- and German-language literature and music, focusing on drama, poetry, and opera.
 Alex participated in the first IDP session for graduate students in Summer 2016 at Cornell, having received training in intergroup relations as an undergraduate resident advisor at the University of Michigan.
 Alex gained additional experience in intercultural education through international programs in France and Germany, particularly while teaching English in Germany on a Fulbright grant in 2012-2013.
 As a resident of the Telluride House at Cornell, Alex further developed his facilitation practice in a supportive environment of diverse, collegial scholars.

 Natasha Steinhall, B.S.

-Natasha Steinhall is the Program Assistant for the Intergroup Dialogue Project at Cornell University.
-She serves as the point of contact for program development and management.
 Natasha completed her B.S. in Animal Science at Cornell, where she first discovered the Intergroup Dialogue Project in her senior year.
 She went on to facilitate the course and continued to be involved with the program after she graduated.
+Natasha serves as the point of contact for program and course management.
 Prior to her return to IDP, Natasha volunteered as a tutor with Tompkins Learning Partners, helping ESL students prepare for their U.S. citizenship tests.
-Her passion for dialogue and cultural exchange as means for working towards social justice and equity has led her back to the IDP program.
+Having undergone the transformative experience that is intergroup dialogue first-hand, there is nowhere else Natasha would rather be working.